H-Reflex flexes its muscles!

 The last run of the H-Reflex experiment was in April 2002 by the crew of Expedition 4 aboard the International Space Station.
-The researchers are in the process of comparing the values recorded before, during, and after the space mission.
+The researchers compared the values recorded before, during, and after the space mission.

-"The results so far indicate that the excitability of the spinal cord falls off quite quickly in zero gravity, and remains reduced as long as the astronauts are in space.
-It then recovers within 10 days of landing," Dr. Watt says.
+"The results indicate that the excitability of the spinal cord falls off quite quickly in zero gravity, and remains reduced as long as the astronauts are in space.
+It then recovers within 10 days of landing," Dr. Watt said.

 Recovering our balance

-The results of the H-Reflex experiment will enable researchers to adapt the quantity and type of exercises done by mission astronauts in order to counter the loss of muscle and bone mass.
-Doctors will also be able to identify the best ways for astronauts to recover their posture and balance once they return to Earth.
-"It could be very useful for astronauts to be able to walk immediately upon their return to Earth, in particular in the event of an emergency landing," Dr. Watt adds.
+The results of the H-Reflex experiment could enable researchers to adapt the quantity and type of exercises done by mission astronauts in order to counter the loss of muscle and bone mass.
+Doctors could also identify the best ways for astronauts to recover their posture and balance once they return to Earth.
+"It could be very useful for astronauts to be able to walk immediately upon their return to Earth, in particular in the event of an emergency landing," Dr. Watt added.

-It is probable that the results of H-Reflex will also make it possible to better understand certain disorders of the inner ear and the spinal cord, and so, open the way for new treatments.
+The results of H-Reflex could also make it possible to better understand certain disorders of the inner ear and the spinal cord, and so, open the way for new treatments.